VEXPA: Validated EXPonential Analysis through regular sub-sampling: The multi-exponential model

-A standard approach to make use of this statement is to compute a singular value decomposition of the Hankel matrix $^0_1H_\nu$ and this for increasing values of $\nu>n$.
-In the presence of noise and/or very similar eigenvalues, this technique is not always reliable and we need to consider rather large values of $\nu$ for a correct estimate of $n$ \cite{Cu.Ts.ea:fai:17}.
+A standard approach to make use of these three statements is to compute a singular value decomposition of the Hankel matrix $^0_1H_\nu$ for increasing values of $\nu>n$ and apply some thresholding.
+In the presence of noise and/or very similar eigenvalues, this technique is known to be unreliable \cite{Cu.Ts.ea:fai:18}.
 The method proposed in Section 4 allows to automatically detect $n$ while processing the samples $\phi_j$ without having to resort to a separate singular value decomposition of $^0_1H_\nu$.